- 2 eggs

 - In a large bowl, beat eggs; stir in ketchup, mustard, oats, salt, garlic powder, thyme and basil.
 In a small saucepan, bring broth to a boil; add to oat mixture.
 Stir in the onion, celery and 2 cups of cheese.
 Crumble beef over mixture and mix well.

-- Press into two ungreased 9-in. x 5-in. loaf pans.
-Bake at 375° for 1-1/4 hours until meat is no longer pink and a meat thermometer reads 160°; drain.
+- Press into two ungreased 9x5-in. loaf pans.
+Bake at 375° for 1-1/4 hours until meat is no longer pink and a thermometer reads 160°; drain.
 Sprinkle with remaining cheese; let stand until melted.
 Yield: 2 loaves (6-8 servings each).

 "This recipe is great everybody loves it.
 I used crushed crackers instead of old-fashioned oats and left out the shredded cheese."